 SOIL AND LAND

-Soil provides the elements required to sustain societies, but it is too often treated as a container for human waste or as a means of exploitation.
-There is a limited awareness of the effects deriving from the loss of its functions.
+Soil provides the necessary elements to sustain human societies, but it is too often exploited or used only as a container of production waste.
+There is a limited awareness of the effects caused by the loss of its functions.